Doppelclick/QuestMaster/README.md

 ## Features
 + Quest categories
 + Quest consisting of elements
-+ Each element has a trigger, which activates the element and a waypoint render in the world as well as a name rendered onscreen
++ Each element has a trigger, which activates the element and a waypoint rendered in the world as well as a name rendered onscreen
 + Onscreen quest gui

 ## Command